cvraut/UKB_500K_exome_QC/README.md

 ## Environment & requirements
  - This was developed & tested on **RHEL 7**
+   - This code was designed to run on UKBB RAP
+     - Read Depth & Allele Balance filters were run on RAP
    - YMMV
  - Have either **conda or mamba >= 4.12**